UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 * Added new plugin step - Restore Backup Datasets
 * Use Legacy ISPF Gateway to run programs by default
+* Fixed NoSuchMethodError during HFS deployment
+* Improvements in Submit Job step.
+  **Note:** As part of the improvement, the order of authentication method is changed to below
+  1. Use Agent/Impersonation Id
+  2. Use PassTicket
+  3. Use Password

 #### Version 86